 Most medical devices in the US today are marketed under the premarket notification (510(k)) authorities of the Federal Food, Drug, and Cosmetic Act

 .
-In order to market some types of Class I and most types of Class II devices in the United States, you need to submit a 510(k) submission to FDA and receive FDA clearance.
+In order to market some types of Class I and most Class II devices in the US, you need to submit a 510(k) submission to FDA and receive FDA clearance.
 While the underlying data used to support the 510(k) submission may be similar to what is required in other jurisdictions, the regulatory requirements and the submission process are very different.
-The purpose of this workshop is to provide participants with an understanding of the regulatory fundamentals; practical guidance on how to develop, prepare, and submit a 510(k) to FDA; and how to engage with FDA.
+The purpose of this workshop is to provide participants with an understanding of the regulatory fundamentals; practical guidance on how to develop, prepare and submit a 510(k) to FDA; and how to engage with FDA.

 Donna-Bea Tillman –

 Former Director FDA/CDRH, Office of Device Evaluation whose primary objectives included managing clinicians responsible for the premarket review of medical devices in the US.
 Currently advising clients on short and long term regulatory strategies for medical devices and combination products, including the regulatory requirements that may apply to software used in a medical environment.
 Focus also includes assisting with the development of medical device regulatory submissions that include 510(k), PMA, HDE, RFD, 513(g), preSub, and IDE at Biologics Consulting.

 Not ready to register?
 Sign up to stay informed